donkirkby/chess-kit/docs/rules.md

 ## Cooperative Chess
 If you don't like battling your friend across the board, you can team up against the game itself.
-A hand of cards limits what you can capture, and you work together to capture as many pieces as you can, with bonus points for each *type* of piece you eliminate.
+A line of cards limits what you can capture, and you work together to capture as many pieces as you can, with bonus points for each *type* of piece you eliminate.